howtouselinux

 Add user to group using usermod command in Linux

-You can easily add a user to a group in Linux using usermod command.
-It is used to modify a user’s account information, including the user’s group membership. we just need to use the -a (–append) option.
+You can easily add a existing user to a existing group in Linux using usermod command.
+It is used to modify a user’s account information, including the user’s group membership. we just need to use the -a (–append) and -G options.

 For example, to add the user john to the group sales, we would run the following command: